k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/03_hardware_req_for_prod.md

 ### For all installations, the FS configuration should be as follows:
-* Volume of 50G /opt/apps/cassandra/
+* Volume of 50Gb /opt/apps/cassandra/
-* Volume of [25% of the data] /opt/apps/cassandra/storage/commitlog
-* Volume of 2T* /opt/apps/cassandra/storage/data
-* Volume of [10% of the data] /opt/apps/cassandra/storage/hints
+* Volume of 2Tb* /opt/apps/cassandra/storage

 ### Note: